crtr0/twilio-rails-4/README.md

-# Integrating Twilio With Your Rails 4 App
+# Integrating Twilio With Your Rails 4 App - Part 2

-This repo contains the code that accompanies the blog post [Integrating Twilio With Your Rails 4 App][1].
+This repo contains the code that accompanies the blog post [Integrating Twilio With Your Rails 4 App - Part 2][1].
 In that blog post I cover:

-1. Signing up for Twilio
-2. Acquiring a free phone number
-3. Setting up a Rails 4 app
-4. Connecting Twilio to the app
-5. Processing an inbound phone call
+1. Securing Your Webhooks
+2. Send SMS and MMS using the Twilio REST API
+3. Getting Notified About Message Delivery

 ## Meta